My.EOU Portal Current Students Faculty/Staff

 If using Apple mobile devices (iPhone/iPad) to view the EOU public calendar, you must use the Safari browser with cross-site tracking enabled in your privacy settings for all events to display properly.

-Savannah Shorts, a Junior majoring in Mathematics at EOU, talks about why she chose Eastern and the opportunities that she has encountered along the way.
+Nicholas Vece, a senior at EOU majoring in Theatre Arts and Psychology with a minor in Music, talks about why he chose Eastern and the opportunities he has encountered along the way.

 Mountaineer Ascents is a series of interviews with current Eastern Oregon University students, asking why they chose EOU, what their experience has been like and what they hope to get out of their education.